KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Oura2.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `oura.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: There ist no CHANGELOG file.
+6. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-6. Recommendation: There ist no CODE_OF_CONDUCT file.
+7. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Overwatch by retroflex](https://github.com/retroflex/MMM-Overwatch)